kalibrahim/FIFA19-Analysis/README.md

 # Results<a name="results"></a>
 The main findings of this code can be found on a medium post [here](https://medium.com/@kalibrahim/fifa19-how-do-you-become-messi-684c585e48b8).
 I found that there is a high relationship between The players' overall rating and value and wages, which for the most part it can contribute for a club/ nation to win a title.
+I have also done a prediction at the end of my notebook.
+I was trying to predict the players' overall based on the selected features.
+Please check the notebook for the results.

 # Licensing, Authors, Acknowledgements<a name="licensing"></a>
 Must give credit to Kaggle and sofifa.com for getting this dataset.
 Feel free to use and fork this project as you would like.